PatrykWojciechowski/save-o-tron-web-app/README.md

 To test the app, click on the link below!
 [Save-o-tron online](http://default-environment.pzfmzh5smt.us-east-2.elasticbeanstalk.com/)
 For the tests you can log in as:
-- username->admin
+- username -> admin
-- password->admin
+- password -> admin
-or you can create new account :)
+or you can create a new account :)

 ### Author